Command Line Overview

 3

-info Your Linux distro is likely to have an easy to use graphical text editor such as gedit and mousepad.
+info Your Linux distro is likely to have an easy to use graphical text editor such as the GNOME Text Editor and mousepad.
 See wiki.archlinux: text editors for a huge list of editors to choose from.

 info The Shell Scripting chapter will discuss scripting in more detail.